ViacheslavDubovskyi/GameShop/README.md

 🎮 **GameShop**

-A console-based application developed to simplify game catalog management for small websites.
+A console-based application to simplify game catalog management for small websites.
 Implemented PostgreSQL persistence using Hibernate ORM.
 In a separate branch, integrated JDBC with HikariCP as an alternative solution.

 📌 **Features**